-Negatives of Cloud Computing
+Cloud Computing Pollution

 Computer equipment generates a lot of heat and so data centres must be kept cool.
 Cooling typically accounts for 40% of total energy consumption and up to 80% if the natural climate of the data centre is warmer.
 The ACDC (Arctic Circle Data Centre) has adopted a novel approach; located in the closest Norwegian town to the Arctic Circle and powered by hydroelectricity, the centre is planning to open in 2021.
 The US-Norwegian partnership, called Kolos, claims the local climate and access to hydro power will cut energy costs by as much as 60%.
 However, moving data centres towards the poles is not a straightforward venture; building upon recent concerns about data security and encryption, many countries and trade areas such as the EU have passed laws that require citizen data to be stored on servers within their national borders.